aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/angularjs_templates/angularjs_templates.md

 - `PhoneListController` is in charge of the DOM sub-tree under (and including) the `<body>` element.
 - The expressions above are set up in the controller `PhoneListController`.

+> Note: we have also specified an AngularJS module `phonecatApp` for the directive `ngApp`, which contains the controller.